NVIDIA/aistore/cli/README.md

 #### names

-`aiscli bucket names`
+`ais bucket names`

-Returns the names of the buckets
+Returns the names of the buckets.

 | Flag | Type | Description | Default |
 | --- | --- | --- | --- |